AbuBakr-S/project-2/README.md

 *Camera View Wireframe*

 <img src="src/assets/wireframe.png" alt="Wireframe" width="60%" height="auto">

+### Distribution of Tasks
+We collaborated using Visual Studio's Live Share extension which made it difficult to work independently.
+Dan was more comfortable with React and conditional rendering at this point so he laid out some of the preparation for the app structure.
+We worked through different components together and discussed problems and solutions as we discovered them.
+We also took lead on different tasks and reviewed eachothers code.
+I mostly worked on handling the API request / response, camera card component, homepage and some styling while Dan worked on the Footer (mission manifest), the camera card and the initial styling.

 ### Set up React App
 We used a custom template for our React application build: